sahilkappu/Socialite-Login-s/README.md

 # Socialite Login

 This project demonstrates how to implement social login functionality in a Laravel application using Laravel Socialite.
-It supports Google, GitHub, and Facebook login providers.
+It supports Google and GitHub login providers.

 ## Requirements

 -   Laravel 11.21
 -   Laravel/UI with React Auth Package
 -   Laravel Socialite
+-   PHP 8.2.19 or higher
+-   Composer
+-   MySQL or any other supported database

 ## Installation